NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/CSRF/Honey, I Cached our Security Tokens Re-usage of Security Tokens in the Wild.md

 RQ: *how is randomness used on the Web to aid sites in mitigating Cross-Site Scripting and stopping Cross-Site Request Forgery attacks?*
 ## Approach

-We measure the prevalence of reoccurring [[CSP (Content-security Policy)]] nonces and Anti-CSRF tokens for the 10,000 highest-ranking sites based on Tranco.
+We measure the prevalence of reoccurring [[CSP (Content Security Policy)]] nonces and Anti-CSRF tokens for the 10,000 highest-ranking sites based on Tranco.
 7210 sites were reached

 ## Results